oldsspecial/super-sniffle/.memory-bank/progress.md

 - ✅ Real-world scenario examples and demos

 ### CALL Subquery
-- ✅ Implemented CALL subquery clause with variable scoping
+- ✅ **COMPLETED: CALL subquery clause with variable scoping**
 - ✅ Support for CALL { ... }, CALL(var) { ... }, CALL(*) { ... }
-- ✅ Comprehensive test coverage
+- ✅ **18 comprehensive unit tests - all passing**
 - ✅ Proper integration with other clauses
 - ✅ Fixed string literal formatting to use single quotes
+- ✅ Real-world examples and usage patterns

+### USE Clause
+- ✅ Top-level database selection
+- ✅ Database selection in CALL subqueries
+- ✅ Expression-based database names
+- ✅ Parameter support
+- ✅ Comprehensive unit tests (all passing)

+### UNWIND Clause
+- ✅ **COMPLETED: UNWIND clause implementation**
+- ✅ Support for UNWIND expression AS variable
+- ✅ Integration with QueryBuilder
+- ✅ Comprehensive unit tests
+- ✅ Real-world usage examples

 ## What's In Progress
 (No active development items at the moment)

-## Current Status: USE Clause Implemented! ✅
+## Current Status: CALL Subquery & UNWIND COMPLETED! ✅

 **Recent Achievements**:
-1. Implemented CALL subquery clause with comprehensive tests
+1. ✅ **COMPLETED: CALL subquery clause** with comprehensive tests (18 tests)
+2. ✅ **COMPLETED: UNWIND clause** with full implementation and tests
-2. Fixed string literal formatting to use single quotes
+3. ✅ Fixed string literal formatting to use single quotes
-3. Implemented USE clause with support for top-level, CALL subquery, and UNWIND+CALL contexts
+4. ✅ Implemented USE clause with support for top-level, CALL subquery, and UNWIND+CALL contexts
-4. Added comprehensive unit tests for USE clause
+5. ✅ Added comprehensive unit tests for USE clause
-5. Updated memory bank documentation
+6. ✅ Updated memory bank documentation
-6. Fixed unit test for nested subqueries
+7. ✅ Fixed unit test for nested subqueries
+8. ✅ **192/192 unit tests passing** with 92% coverage

 ### What Works Now ✅
 - **Expression System**: Complete operator overloading for WHERE conditions